fordfrog/ruian2pgsql/README.md

     --db-connection-url <value>
             is JDBC connection URL, for example:
             jdbc:postgresql://localhost/ruian?user=ruian&password=p4ssw0rd
+    --debug
+            if used, debug information are output
     --dry-run
-            processes all specified files but no data are written to database --debug
+            processes all specified files but no data are written to database --ignore-invalid-gml
-            if used, debug information are output
-    --input-dir <value>
-            is directory that contains downloaded .xml.gz files --log-file <value>
-            is optional specification of log file (if not specified, log will be output to console)
-    --no-gis
-            ignores all GIS information (Geometrie element) in the input XML file --ignore-invalid-gml
             if GML definition is not valid, application ignores the definition and saves the object without the definition (if this parameter is not